Oops!

 Teen Area

-Drop in for a snack and try a new activity or craft.
-This week we'll make Monster Mallows and Franken Gummies.
+Drop in for a snack and try a new activity or craft, every Wednesday.
+This week we'll have have supplies and instructions for making seed bombs to plant native wildflowers.

 You are welcome to arrive at any time during the program.
 For students in middle and high school.